Joint Attention in Toddlers: Why It’s Important for Language Development

 For therapists (and ULTRA committed parents who are working with their children intensely or parents who don’t have access to services and need professional-level information), my CE courses that best address social skills are:

 Early Speech-Language Development: Taking Theory to the Floor is a comprehensive 12-hour course on DVD.
 All areas of language development (social, receptive, expressive, and intelligibility) are addressed.
-There’s a long section with lengthy, meaty discussion about social issues since this information is limited in grad school programs for SLPs.
+There’s a long section with a lengthy, meaty discussions about social issues since this information is limited in grad school programs for SLPs.

 Both courses are approved for ASHA credit for speech-language pathologists (and if you’re in IL, it’s preapproved for EI credit!) with a certificate of completion for other therapists to use toward licensure or certification requirements.